DorielShacham/Icy-tower-Clone/.github/ISSUE_TEMPLATE/feature-request--collision-with-floor-.md

 ---

 **Adding the scoreboard.**
-When the scoreboard is shown make it sort by top score players [...]
+When the player jumps, jump to the x+y floor [...]